define clause

 relation-type relates role as overridden-role;

-• Annotations can be used to constrain attribute ownerships by applying them to owns statements.
+• A @regex annotation can be used to constrain string attribute type by regex

 • A @key annotation is used to define a key constraint on an attribute ownership, requiring that instances of the owner type own exactly one instance of the attribute type, and that it must be uniquely owned by the owner type.